 - In 2016/2017, the rates of completed courses of the five-in-one, PCV and MenB vaccines by 12 months were slightly lower in the most deprived areas compared to the least deprived areas of Scotland.

 Information for the public

-All our public information is available in English, Urdu, Chinese and Polish, and Easy Read.
-We are happy to consider requests for other languages and formats and such requests can be emailed to firstname.lastname@example.org.
+All our public information is available in English, Urdu, Chinese and Polish, BSL and Easy Read.
+If you require publications or documents in other formats please email the Public Health Scotland Other Formats team.

 Babies 0-13 months

 Immunisations at 8, 12 and 16 weeks of age.

 The DTaP/IPV/Hib/HepB vaccine

 The DTaP/IPV/Hib/HepB vaccine, also commonly known as the 6-in-1 vaccine, is usually given to babies at 8, 12 and 16 weeks of age.
 It protects against Diphtheria, Tetanus, Pertussis (whooping cough), polio (with Inactivated Polio Vaccine) and Haemophilus influenzae type b and hepatitis B. Children should also have a Hib booster (in combination with MenC) between 12 and 13 months of age, boosters against diphtheria, tetanus, pertussis and polio from 3 years 4 months of age.